Logic-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning: Experiments

-Thirdly, \ul{while integrating CoT generally enhances LLM performance, we find its benefits comparatively less substantial on FOL and CSP problems} with a modest improvement of 7.61\% versus a 41.56\% enhancement on deductive reasoning problems.
+3. \ul{While integrating CoT generally enhances LLM performance, we find its benefits comparatively less substantial or even negative on FOLIO, LogicalDeduction, and AR-LSAT}, with a modest improvement of 11.75\%, 9.41\%, and -3.2\%, respectively.
+On the contrary, the benefits of CoT on ProntoQA and ProofWriter are 51.59\% and 33.82\%, respectively.
 A plausible explanation is that CoT emulates human forward-chain reasoning: beginning with known facts and sequentially deriving new conclusions until the goal is met.
 This reasoning style aligns well with problems in the PrOntoQA and ProofWriter datasets.
 However, FOL and CSP problems often necessitate more sophisticated reasoning strategies that are ``non-linear'' compared to standard forward-chain reasoning.
-These include hypothesizing, case-by-case analysis, and the process of elimination.
-Compared to CoT, the integration of symbolic solvers is better suited to these reasoning styles, hence yielding a more marked improvement on the FOLIO (+10.5\%) and the LogicalDeduction (+44.4\%) datasets.
+These include hypothesizing, conditioning, recursive inference, and the process of elimination.
+Compared to CoT, the integration of symbolic solvers is better suited to these reasoning styles, hence yielding a more marked improvement on FOLIO (+21.85\%), LogicalDeduction (+45.67\%), and AR-LSAT (+24.14\%).